impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger.md

 ```

 Afterward we will have to open the file to append the `input` in it.
-`fstream` will create the file if it does not exist and if any problem happens, we will append the input.
-Its a good practice to close the file every time.
+`fstream` will create the file if it does not exist, and if any problem occurs, we will append the input.
+It is good practice to close the file every time after performing file operations.

 ```c++
 void save(const string& input) {